 Innovation & Expansion funds are used to support the activities and administration of the Statewide Rehabilitation Council (SRC) for the Division.
 The SRC meets monthly as a full council.
 For more information regarding the SRC, please visit www.mainesrc.org.

-In FFY 19 I & E expenditures were $13,695.86.
+In FFY 21 I & E expenditures were $ 3,604 – reflecting the impact of COVID-19 and the pivot to virtual meetings that resulted in reduced SRC meeting expenses.

 Q. QUALITY, SCOPE, AND EXTENT OF SUPPORTED EMPLOYMENT SERVICES